shakacode/bootstrap-loader/README.md

 Default: `false`

-Extract styles to stand-alone css file using `extract-text-webpack-plugin` version 2.0.0-beta or higher.
-See [extract-text-plugin](https://github.com/webpack/extract-text-webpack-plugin) for more details.
+Extract styles to stand-alone css file using `mini-css-extract-plugin` version 2.0.0-beta or higher.
+See [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) for more details.

 ```yaml
 extractStyles: false